Asian stocks mostly lower as protests shake up Hong Kong

 The market had advanced for five straight days since the Federal Reserve signaled it is open to cutting interest rates if needed to stabilize an economy rattled by trade disputes.
 The gains had erased much of the S&P 500's 6.6% decline in May.
 But Tuesday, concerns that the U.S. trade spat with China could be prolonged and hurt growth in the world's two biggest economies dimmed investor enthusiasm.

-Trump told reporters Tuesday he was prepared to expand 25% tariffs already imposed on $250 billion of Chinese exports to cover another $300 billion if a deal with Beijing falls through.
+President Donald Trump told reporters Tuesday he expects to meet with Chinese leader Xi Jinping in Osaka at the summit of the Group of 20 major economies.
+But he said he's prepared to expand 25% tariffs already imposed on $250 billion of Chinese exports to cover another $300 billion if a deal with Beijing falls through.

 "It's me, right now, that's holding up the deal," Trump said in comments carried by CNBC and other news outlets.
 "And we're either going to do a great deal with China or we're not doing a deal at all."